openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 Having spent significant time fending for yourself in the wilderness, you excel at surviving and navigating in the wild.
 You always know the direction of true north and you can automatically find enough food to feed yourself plus a number of additional people equal to your Learning attribute score.

+#### Warrior’s Code

+As a veteran warrior, you command respect even from foes.
+Once per session, you can use this ability to cause an enemy or group of enemies to extend special concessions or favorable treatment toward you via an unspoken warrior’s code.
+The GM decides what these concessions look like.
+For example, your enemies might choose to trust you to come quietly and not shackle you, or overlook an insult that would have otherwise have been cause for bloodshed.

 #### Whisperer of the Wild

 Once per game session, you can ask a single “yes” or “no” question of a plant or animal within earshot.
 The plant or animal automatically trusts you at least enough to answer the question truthfully.
 You receive the answer by way of an inner sense, and so this ability cannot be used for further two-way communication.